Kelso (Qld)

 Kelso features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.5% of all households, including 32.0% couples with children, 26.6% couples without children, and 18.8% single parent families.
-Non-family households comprise the remaining 21.5%, with lone person households at 18.3% and group households at 3.0%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.
+Family households make up 78.5% of all households, including 32.0% couples with children, 26.6% couples without children, and 18.8% single parent families.
+Non-family households account for the remaining 21.5%, with lone person households at 18.3% and group households comprising 3.0%.
+The median household size is 2.8 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households